 Students are NOT allowed to remove any unused answer booklets, stationery items and equipment belonging to the Polytechnic from the examination room except the question paper, unless otherwise specified.

-Students are required to remain seated while all completed answer booklets are being collected by the Invigilator at the end of the examination.
+Students must remain seated while all completed answer booklets are being collected by the Invigilator at the end of the examination.
 Students are allowed to leave the examination room only when permission is given by the invigilator.

-Students are not allowed to talk or discuss outside the examination room after each paper as this will disturb other students who are still sitting for the paper.
+Students must not talk or discuss outside the examination room after each paper as this will disturb other students who are still sitting for the paper.

 A student who is absent for an examination is deemed to have sat and failed the examination.